August 22, 2025

 Boardwalks, colorful public art, and skyline reflections across the water.
 Easy to mix natural and urban looks in one session.

-Family on the False Creek seawall with city skyline reflecting in the water at dusk.
+Family at False Creek seawall with Vancouver skyline reflection.

 Versatile backdrops within a short walk.